Catalogs have been a key element for B2B and B2C businesses for over a century.

 So, many industries that relied on print catalogs are now finding it challenging to keep up with evolving buying behavior.

 Still, it's not all doom and gloom.
 In today's blog we'll cover how in many ways catalogs can be an important marketing tool for eCommerce retailers.

-Online products catalogs create an inspirational, content-rich experience that helps eCommerce businesses build interest amongst online visitors and make them more likely to follow through on a purchase.
+For eCommerce, online catalogs create an inspirational, content-rich experience that helps businesses build interest amongst online visitors and make them more likely to follow through on a purchase.

 We'll also look at how some companies are rising to the challenge, and what you can learn from them.

 #1 Online Catalogs make eCommerce Sites more ACCESSIBLE

 According to a 2018 study by bigcommerce, 82% of smartphone users research purchases online before buying, even if they're buying it in store rather than on online.

 And a whopping 94% of B2B shoppers do online research at some point in their buying process.

 That means the need for retailers to optimize their digital experiences is greater than ever.

 Delivering a printed catalog in the mail and hoping orders will start to come in just won't cut it anymore because the expectation that you'll find product information and inspiration online is just too great.